Agricultural Education and Support

 Michigan Department of Agriculture and Rural Development

-MAEAP helps and recognizes farmers who reduce erosion and runoff from private land into public
+The Michigan Agriculture Environmental Assurance Program (MAEAP) helps and recognizes farmers who reduce erosion and runoff from private land into public waters.
+The program is administered by MDARD and delivered by your local conservation district.

 • MIFFS Educational Resources

 Can't find what you're looking for here?
 No worries.
-Our partners at Michigan Food and Farming Systems also have an expansive library of resources that might be able to help you.
+Our partners at Michigan Food and Farming Systems (MIFFS) also have an expansive library of resources that might be able to help you.

 • MSU Extension DEMaND Series